jonathondilworth/compilers/README.md

 * Every NFA can be converted into a DFA (Hopcroft's algorithm).
 * DFAs can automate the construction of lexical analysis.

-Non deterministic finite automaton (NFA) are possible if one or more transitions exist from one state to another state under the same transition criteria (match).
+Non deterministic finite automaton (NFA) are if one or more transitions exist from one state to another state under the same transition criteria (match).
+A regular expression is converted to an NFA using the rules described by Thompson's Construction.

+#### Key ideas for Thompson's Construction are outlined in an image in this Repo.

 Deterministic finite automaton will describe a transition for every possible input, and will always terminate.
-Every NFA can be described using a DFA by isolating those states that creates the non deterministic property from the transitions table and constructing a deterministic variant.
+Every NFA can be described using a DFA.
+This is done by isolating the states that create the non deterministic property from the transitions table and constructing a deterministic variant using the **subset construction algorithm**.

-#### Key ideas for Thompson's Algorithm are outlined in an image in this Repo.

 #### NFA to DFA, Two Key Functions:

-1. Moves(STATE ID, INPUT), returns a list of the states possible to reach from the STATE ID, using the INPUT to traverse the automaton.
+1. Moves(STATE ID, INPUT), returns a list of the states possible to reach from the STATE ID, using the INPUT to traverse the automaton, but *DOES NOT INCLUDE THE STARTING STATE*.

 		Moves(STATE ID, INPUT):
 			List of reachable states = {}